 Angelica Serna Jeri (Ph.D.
 University of Michigan) is a scholar of indigenous languages and cultures in Latin America with a focus on the Andean region and the Quechua language family.
-Her scholarship and teaching meet at the intersection of indigenous studies, postcolonial theory & subaltern studies, digital humanities and material culture.
+Her scholarship and teaching meet at the intersection of indigenous studies, subaltern studies, digital humanities and environmental history.